South Carolina Technical College System

 University of South Carolina McNair Center for Aerospace Innovation and Research

-USC also reaches out to younger students in middle and high schools all over South Carolina who are participating in rigorous and innovative science, technology, engineering and mathematics programs.
+USC reaches out to younger students in middle and high schools all over South Carolina who are participating in rigorous and innovative science, technology, engineering and mathematics programs.
 By working together with the Challenger Center, the South Carolina Governor’s School for Science and Mathematics, IT-oLogy, Project Lead the Way and others, USC continues to open the world of exploration to young minds.

-- Master’s degree in aerospace engineering
+- Master’s degree in Engineering Management

-- Master’s degree in engineering management
+- Master’s degree in Systems Design

-- Bachelor’s degree in systems design (in progress)
+- Bachelor’s degree in Systems Design

 Pittsburgh Institute of Aeronautics (Myrtle Beach, SC)